 Now trim off irregular edges so you have a 90º∠ brick all around.
 It’s not just because we’re anal, but this helps the belly brown more evenly and beautifully.

-Heat a non-stick skillet over medium-high heat, then place the belly skin-side down in the center of the skillet.
+(Updated 2017/11/21: slight change on cooking time) Heat a non-stick skillet over medium-high heat, then place the belly skin-side down in the center of the skillet.
 Cover with a piece of foil just big enough to leave steam-holes around the edges (this prevents splattering as well as warming the belly as it cooks).
 Once you hear sizzling sounds, turn the heat down to LOW.
-If your pork-belly does not have a flat and levelled skin-surface, you can apply weight (I used a small cast-iron skillet) where it needs it for the first 10 min.
-We want the entire layer of skin to be thoroughly blistered without burning, which is a process that will take no less than 15 min, up to 20 min.
+If your pork-belly does not have a flat and leveled skin-surface, you can apply weight (I used a small cast-iron skillet) where it needs it for the first 10 min.
+We want the entire layer of skin to be thoroughly blistered without burning, which is a process that will take no less than 20 min, up to 30 min depending on the thickness of the skin.
 You can check by uncovering the foil and look if the entire thickness of the skin-layer is blistered through (if not, you’ll see a translucent layer attached to the crackling).

 The meat should be warmed through after the skin is properly blistered, so there’s no need to flip.